Team Contact Information:Denver Nuggets

 Assistant Athletic Trainer/Assistant Strength and Conditioning Coach

-Jason Miller enters his second year with the Denver Nuggets as Assistant Athletic Trainer/Assistant Strength and Conditioning Coach.
+Jason Miller enters his third year with the Denver Nuggets as Assistant Athletic Trainer/Assistant Strength and Conditioning Coach.

-Throughout the year, Miller assists both Head Athletic Trainer Dan Shimensky and Assistant Coach/Strength & Conditioning Steve Hess.
+Throughout the year, Miller assists both Head Athletic Trainer Dan Shimensky and Director of Performance/Head Strength and Conditioning Coach/Assistant Coach Steve Hess.
 Some of his duties include treatment and rehabilitation of injuries, strengthening and conditioning of players, administering concussion tests and ordering of medical supplies.

 Miller’s background includes extensive experience in the medical field for a variety of sports.
 After graduating from the University of Iowa with a degree in exercise science, Miller spent two years as a graduate assistant with Auburn University’s football program while he received his master’s degree in higher education.